RobotLocomotion/drake/tools/release_engineering/dev/README.md

 **Note:** If there is a timeout error uploading to GitHub, double-check the GitHub token created above, it is likely a permissions issue.

+## Run script for Docker

+The next step is to push Docker images.
+Run the `push_docker` script as described below:

+    bazel run //tools/release_engineering/dev:push_docker -- <version>

 ### Verification